ivankharak/Workspace-PINAC/README.md

 ## 🌟 Features

 - **Effortless Gmail Integration:** Delegate your email tasks to AI.
-Simply provide the details, and watch as AI swiftly composes and organizes your drafts.
+Provide the details, and watch as AI swiftly composes and organizes your drafts.

 - **Google Calendar Sync:** Your schedule, streamlined.
 Glance through today's agenda or peek into upcoming events with our intuitive Google Calendar integration.

 - **Google Contacts Access:** Connect with your Google contacts directly through PINAC.
-Your digital rolodex, now at your fingertips.
+Your digital rolodex is now at your fingertips.

 - **Google Tasks Management:** Keep your productivity soaring with seamless access to your Google Tasks.
 PINAC makes sure you're always ahead of your to-dos.